Care Management and Preventive Services

-JCCA's Mental Health and Preventive Services stabilize and strengthen poor families in crisis when their children are coping with mental illness and stress.
+JCCA's Care Management and Preventive Services divisions stabilize and strengthen poor families in crisis when their children are coping with mental illness and stress.
 With our help, these families can resolve immediate problems and keep children safely at home.
 Our programs offer rapid assessment, crisis intervention, and treatment.
 JCCA works with the children’s schools, family courts, and other community services.
 These programs serve several Brooklyn neighborhoods, and the Highbridge and Mott Haven neighborhoods of the South Bronx.

 Akeena, 19, was abandoned in the hospital by her mother days after she was born.
 The task of raising her was left to her grandmother, Mable, a resilient and steadfast woman who is now retired after working much of her life as a nurse’s aide.
 The two came to JCCA’s Mental Health and Preventive Services division when Akeena was 9 years old, after being legally adopted by Ms. Henry.
 Read more>

 At JCCA, we know that the mental health issues of the vulnerable and poor children we serve represent a huge unmet need.
 Mental health is a key component in a child’s healthy development.
 Children need to be healthy in order to learn, grow, and lead productive lives.
 There are effective treatments, services, and supports that can help children and youth with mental health problems and those at risk to thrive and live successfully.
 However, most poor children and youth in need of mental health services do not obtain them.
 Twenty-one percent of low-income children and youth ages 6 through 17 have mental health problems, but more than seventy-five percent of them do not receive the mental health services they require.

 JCCA offers a variety of programs aimed at assisting families whose children have mental health issues..
 The aim is to keep the children in the community with their families, while providing them with the help they need.
 Programs are divided into four departments: